yannh/kubeconform/Readme.md

 configuration using the schemas from the registry maintained by the [kubernetes-json-schema](https://github.com/instrumenta/kubernetes-json-schema) project!

-It is inspired by and similar to [Kubeval](https://github.com/instrumenta/kubeval), but with the following improvements:
+It is inspired by, contains code from and is designed to stay close to [Kubeval](https://github.com/instrumenta/kubeval), but with the following improvements:
  * **high performance**: will validate & download manifests over multiple routines, caching downloaded files in memory
- * configurable list of schemas registries, enabling validating Kubernetes custom resources (CRDs)
+ * configurable list of schemas locations, enabling validating Kubernetes custom resources (CRDs)

 ### A small overview of Kubernetes manifest validation